wagnerjfr/mysql-group-replication-binaries-docker/README.md

 ## MySQL Download
 https://dev.mysql.com/downloads/mysql/

-You can choose any MySQL Community Server version (5.7, 8, or both) but you must select **Linux-Generic** in "Select Operating System".
-That's because we are going to run it in a Ubuntu Docker Image.
+You can choose any MySQL Community Server version (5.7, 8, or both) but you must select **Linux-Generic** in *"Select Operating System"*.
+That's because we are going to run it in a **Ubuntu Docker Image**.

 Download and unpack the tar file into a directory of your choice.